SalmanAlfarisi5/ISLP/README.md

 ## What’s here?

-- Short, annotated markdown for each chapter
+- Very very Short, annotated markdown for each chapter
 - Mini‑projects that apply the chapter’s ideas to real data (to be done)
 - Key formulas / code snippets I keep forgetting 🙃